oslabs-beta/Kensa/README.md

 ### About Kensa

 <br />
 Kensa equips developers with the metrics and tools necessary to monitor and test their GraphQL requests, always ensuring the health and performance of their server.
-After simply installing the NPM package and visiting the Kensa.io web app, developers can analyze metrics on high latency queries, track response data/errors, and view historical logs of recently made or saved queries.
+After simply installing the NPM package and visiting the Kensats.link web app, developers can analyze metrics on high latency queries, track response data/errors, and view historical logs of recently made or saved queries.
 With built in GraphQL playground functionality, queries/mutations can be quickly tested against and compared through visual aids such as metric tables and query trees.

 <hr>

 ### Built With

 <ul>
-<li>React + React Router</li>
+<li>React + React Hooks + React Router</li>
 <li>Redux Toolkit</li>
 <li>Typescript</li>
 <li>GraphQL</li>